TrashMonks/hagadias/README.md

 ## Contributors

-The following people have contributed code to this project:
+Thank you to the following people who have contributed code to this project:

 - egocarib
 - Wreckstation